Stress is eating us up. Especially at work. We have never been as stressed as now. We all desperately need proven ways to relieve stress.

 17) Listen to Music at Work to Deal With Pressure

 Motivational music brings a refreshing feeling and can help your mind escape from the routine and get distracted.
-This way to relieve stress can help you ease up ahead of important presentations, tense meetings or heated negotiations.
+This way of relieving stress can help you ease up ahead of important presentations, tense meetings or heated negotiations.

 For daily inspiration, load energetic music into your car device as you gear up for a stressful workday.